intrepidcs/eeacom-docs/docs/signal/signals-group.md

 # 6.2 I Signals Group

 A Signal Group is a set of signals to be transmitted at the same instance and the signals packed in a Signal Group are known as Group Signals.
-In the i signal group we create or select the more I signals.
+In the I signal group we create or select the more I signals.
 And we added multiple I Signal Groups also.

 <div class="text--center">